airshipit/vino/docs/api/vino.md

 (<em>Appears on:</em>
 <a href="#airship.airshipit.org/v1.IPPool">IPPool</a>)
 </p>
-<p>IPPool tracks allocation ranges and statuses within a specific
+<p>IPPoolSpec tracks allocation ranges and statuses within a specific
 subnet IPv4 or IPv6 subnet.
 It has a set of ranges of IPs within the subnet from which IPs can be allocated by IPAM, and a set of IPs that are currently allocated already.</p>